ByteShepherd/pandemiclocator.io/README.md

 * Updating my cloud experience in Azure to start using AWS
 * Practicing queues using RabbitMQ
 * Practicing cache using Redis
-* Practicing NoSQL DB using DynamoDB
+* Practicing geographic calculations using PostGIS and PostgreSQL
 * Practicing heavy load techniques in code (async, cache, queues, circuit breaker) and hosting (LB, routes, gateways)
-* Practicing geografic routines/algorithms necessary for the illness map
 * Practing CI/CD using GitLab for DevOps

 ## Current Doubts
 * Need a review in lifecycle of objects injected from IoC
-* Best way to use DynamoDB in storing geographic location for better calculations in illness map.
+* Best way to use PostGIS for calculations in illness map.
-* How to build the illness map using the current location provided by the browser.
 * How to accept anonymous health report and at the same time avoid accepting too many from the same reporter (person)
 * Hot to use dotNet Core's health report to link to the load balancer and don't need to implement HealthReport/HealthCheck